 Outreach and communication

 Outreach informs people about social programs.
 Outreach goes beyond disseminating information and creating awareness.
 It also humanizes the program, builds trust, actively engages stakeholders to build consensus, and promotes inclusion.
 Outreach should include feedback from people and other stakeholders to better inform the program’s design.
-“Active Outreach” is a term for proactively reaching out vulnerable groups that would otherwise not be informed about their rights or available social programs.
+“Active Outreach” is a term for proactively reaching out to vulnerable groups that would otherwise not be informed about their rights or available social programs or be able to access registration points.
 An active outreach strategy involves close cooperation with local governments.

-Outreach should explain the intervention (objectives, program rules, eligibility criteria, content) as well as operational aspects such as procedures, points of contact, timing and place of registration, and the rights and responsibilities of registrants and beneficiaries.
+Outreach should explain the intervention (objectives, program rules, eligibility criteria, content) as well as operational aspects such as procedures, points of contact, timing and place of registration, delivery mechanism of the benefit or services and the rights and responsibilities of registrants and beneficiaries.
 The objective of such communication is to encourage the intended population to engage, apply, and provide their information as inputs into the intake and registration phase.

 Branding.
 Giving SA-Ct program a visual entity and name that conveys its objectives is important step in communication and outreach.
 The human-centric approach suggests the use of visually and semantically identifiable brand entity that is easy to recollect and identify.
 Storytelling and messaging framework need to resonate with the characteristics and perceptions of the intended populations.

-A healthy variety of communication channels will include consideration of different language needs, levels of literacy, limited accessibility of certain media for certain groups of the population, or in certain areas of the country.
-For example, Philippines’ Department of Social Welfare has communicated a brand if its social registry Listahanan, using a variety of approaches.
+A healthy variety of communication channels will include consideration of different language needs, levels of literacy, limited accessibility of certain media for certain groups of the population, or in certain areas of the country as well of accommodating needs of people with disabilities.
+For example, Philippines’ Department of Social Welfare has communicated a brand of its social registry Listahanan, using a variety of approaches.
 It has reached out to all citizens to promote an image of it as an anchor for an objective and transparent approach to selecting beneficiaries.
 National and Regional Social Marketing Plans for popularizing Listahanan were formulated leading to behavioral change of the target audience groups:

 National Legislators